Perfect Bound brochures

 I need general technical advice, can you help?

-Absolutely, we prefer speaking before hand as to provide guidence on the proper ways in submitting your artwork.
+Absolutely, we prefer speaking before hand as to provide guidance on the proper ways in submitting your artwork.